What is Professional Dry Needling Therapy?

 - Encourages homeostasis (the natural healing process of the body)

-Conditions That Can Benefit from Dry Needling Therapy
+Conditions that Can Benefit from Dry Needling Therapy

 Factors to Consider for Dry Needling Therapy Suitability